Supplementary grant funding

 When we will provide supplementary funding

 - the costs of paid parental leave or sick leave taken by Wellcome-funded staff

-- additional direct research costs (such as research staff and expenses) when a Wellcome grantholder takes parental leave or sick leave.
+- additional direct research costs (such as research staff and expenses) when a Wellcome grantholder takes parental leave, sick leave or paid jury service.

 For sick leave, tell us when you took sick leave and for how long, but please do not share any sensitive personal health information with us.

 - Increases to grantholder's salaries (where they are funded by Wellcome) resulting from:

 - promotions – within an organisation and when moving to another organisation)

 - regrading – for example, when a clinician completes their clinical training and receives an Honorary Consultant Contract (HCC).